GTM Meta Skill

 - Route GTM decisions, safety gates, and provider/quality defaults before execution.

-- Keep long command chains and tooling nuance in `SKILL.md`, and provider-specific implementation detail in `provider-playbooks/*.md`.
+- Keep long command chains and tooling nuance in sub-docs; provider-specific implementation detail in `provider-playbooks/*.md`.

-- Provide clear entry points for both paid and non-paid workflows, including `--rows 0:1` pilots.
+- Provide clear entry points for both paid and non-paid workflows, including `--rows 0:1` one-row pilots.

 Customer is generally trying to go from "I have an ICP" to "Here's a list of prospects with email/linkedin and very personalized content or signals".
 They may be anywhere in this process, but guide them along.